 Do not mistake hot glue (or cold melt glue) as being the same as floral adhesive.
 Hot glue can harm flowers and both become brittle and pop apart easily when stored in a cool refrigerated environment.

-Floral adhesive has a stretchy sort of consistancy that is gentler on flowers and holds up beautifully even through moist and cool temperature conditions.
+Floral adhesive has a stretchy sort of consistency that is gentler on flowers and holds up beautifully even through moist and cool temperature conditions.
 It takes a little larger to set up, but has a strong hold that keeps the flowers in place.

 For this tutorial, you'll need the following supplies: